Hqndler/AssFontCollector/README.md

 Example : `python ass_font_collector.py -aio -warn -fontpath "path/to/folder"`

+## Disclaimer for aegisub nerd

+- \r tag is not supported, please use real tag that are useful.
+- If you use some kind of modded version of aegisub which handles \b100-\b900 and any fancy stuff like this, the script might not recognize the font.

 <!-- ### Recommended -->
 <!-- Put the script in the path to use it anywhere -->